1. Compare Prices Across Every Brand (This is the #1 Hack)

 It's tempting to book the biggest motorhome with a full bathroom, kitchen, and satellite TV.
 But ask yourself: do you actually need it?

-Smart hack: Book a smaller van and use the savings for unique experiences — a Whitsundays sailing trip, a Great Barrier Reef dive, or a Milford Sound cruise.
+Smart hack: Book a smaller van and use the savings for unique experiences — a Whitsundays sailing trip ($600), a Great Barrier Reef dive ($250), a Milford Sound cruise ($60–250), or a whale shark swim at Ningaloo ($400).
 Those memories last longer than a bigger vehicle.

 6. Insurance: Where Most People Waste Money

 Insurance is the sneakiest cost in campervan hire.
+The daily add-on costs seem small, but over a multi-week trip they add up to hundreds of dollars.
 Here's what you need to know:

 The smart move: Check if your travel insurance or credit card already covers rental vehicle excess.
-Many premium credit cards (like Amex Platinum or Citi Prestige) include this automatically.
-If so, you can skip the expensive add-on and pocket $400–$800 on a 2-week hire.
+Many premium credit cards — including Amex Platinum, Citi Prestige, NAB Rewards Signature, and certain Westpac cards — include rental vehicle excess cover as a complimentary benefit.
+If so, you can decline the expensive daily add-on and save $400–$800 on a 2-week hire.

 7. Book Longer, Pay Less Per Day

-Almost every campervan rental company offers tiered pricing:
+Almost every campervan rental company offers tiered pricing that rewards longer hires:

 - 7–13 days: 5–8% discount on daily rate